Henri Max Corwin

 Henri Max Corwin (1903 in Oldenzaal, Overijssel – January 1962) was a Dutch businessman, philatelist and humanitarian.
 He became famous both for his efforts to shield Jewish victims of Nazi persecution during World War II, and later for his efforts to document instruments of propaganda utilized during national conflict.

-Henri Max Corwin (Cohen) in his twenties.

 Biography

 Henri Max Cohen was born in 1903, the youngest of four children, in the eastern Netherlands village of Oldenzaal, where his family had lived since at least 1770.
 After completing secondary schooling Cohen entered the study of Law at Leiden University, but soon had to return to Oldenzaal to run the family business when his father suffered health problems.

 As a youth Cohen had two abiding pastimes, stamp collecting and the theater.
 He wrote plays, directed plays and acted in plays.

 When the persecution of Jewish people in Germany became apparent in the years before the outbreak of World War II, he began escorting people from that nation to safe havens in the Netherlands.
 He was often assisted in these trips by his fiancée Geraldine.

 Soon after the start of the war, his nation was invaded and occupied by German troops.
 At that time, he became active in providing hiding places for people who would otherwise be arrested and deported under the German antisemitism policies.
 For this effort, he was arrested on 16 October 1943 by two Dutch members of the Sicherheitsdienst, on the charge of providing "safe houses".
 He was sentenced to imprisonment at Assen, but while being transported there, he managed to jump from the train and escape.
 He remained in hiding until the end of the war, after which he returned to Oldenzaal and resumed managing his family's affairs.

 During the Cold War fears of the 1950s, he noted a renewed antisemitism in Europe.
 He saw many of the Dutch Jews moving to safe areas (usually America), and considered moving his family away also.
 In the end, he decided to remain in the Netherlands, but changed his name (and thus the family's name) from Cohen to Corwin, hoping that this would buy them a margin of safety if anti-Jewish persecution did resume.

 Corwin died in January 1962 at the age of 58.
 A street in Oldenzaal was named in his honor.